fdstack/google-api-tools/README.md

 or Google Tag Manager.

 ## Google Map & Recaptcha
-When working with the google maps js library or google recaptcha, we need to get access to the global objects but may want to defer loading the script until we actually need them.
-In this case it is advantageous to have a Promise that will resolve with the global object once loaded.
+When working with Google Maps or Google Recaptcha, we need to get access to the global objects that load asynchronously.
+This package handles placing the proper script tags on the page and resolves a promise once the api has been loaded.

 ### Usage
 Early in your application lifecycle call the apiLoader function and provide the returned output to the rest of your app.
 Below is a simple example with Vue.
 This could be modified to work with any framework though.

 ##### main.ts
 ```typescript
 import Vue from 'vue';